fossephate/JoyCon-Driver/README.md

 * The JoyCons seem to need to be re-paired anytime after they've reconnected to the switch.

 These are the settings you'll want to change:
   * EDIT: Added command line arguments:
   * Run with "--combine" to combine the left and right joycons
   * Run with "--auto-center" to attempt an automatic
   * Run with "--LXO 16000" to add an X Offset to the Left JoyCon of 16000
   * Run with "--LYO 16000" to add an Y Offset to the Left JoyCon of 16000
   * Run with "--RYO 16000" to add an X Offset to the Right JoyCon of 16000
   * Run with "--RYO 16000" to add an Y Offset to the Right JoyCon of 16000
   * Run with "--primary-light 3" to set the primary JoyCon light to 3
   * Run with "--secondary-light 1" to set the secondary JoyCon light to 1
+  * Run with "--disconnect" to disconnect the JoyCons when the driver exits

 These are the default settings: